JeffersonLab/clara-tests/acceptance/README.md

 [vd]: https://docs.vagrantup.com/v2/getting-started/index.html

-## Installing Clara
+## Installing CLARA

-The different Clara sources and dependencies should be in the same directory, because that directory will be mounted as a synced folder in every virtual machine.
+The different CLARA sources and dependencies should be in the same directory, because that directory will be mounted as a synced folder in every virtual machine.